 What about Matthew 5:17 where Jesus says nothing will pass from the law until all is fulfilled?

 This passage refutes any thought that we need ‘only’ obey the ‘moral law’ – Jesus says it all stands.
-I can only think Jesus is speaking to Jews and he was not at that time teaching them to give up their obedience.
-But the parallel passage in Luke 16:16-17 makes it clear that the situation was changing, and those who knew they couldn’t obey the Law were being offered an alternative.
+The question is, when was “all fulfilled”?
+I wonder whether he was referring to his death and resurrection and the coming of the Holy Spirit, when the kingdom of God began with power, and the old covenant was superseded.
+If so, then Jesus’ words here no longer apply to us.
+Certainly the parallel passage in Luke 16:16-17 makes it clear that the situation was changing, and those who knew they couldn’t obey the Law were being offered an alternative.

 But won’t this mean that people will feel free to sin now?